VrushankPatel/Dicee-LAS-VEGAS/README.md

 # Dicee-LAS-VEGAS
-Simple dicee game that generate 2 dicee with random faces
+Simple iOS dicee game that generate 2 dicee with random faces.
+Created using Swift 4.